dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 --- middle

 # Introduction {#introduction}
-Initial focus on the transition to use of post-quantum algorithms in protocols has largely been on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker
+The initial focus on the transition to use of post-quantum algorithms in protocols has largely been on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker